allyourbankarebelongtous/pleb-vpn/README.md

 **I want to run my own server, how can I do that?**
-Flyer₿ear (https://t.me/flyerbear) wrote an excellent guide for setting up your own Pleb-VPN server and manually configuring everything that this software implements automatically for Raspibolt.
+Flyer₿ear (https://t.me/flyerbear) wrote an excellent guide for setting up your own Pleb-VPN server and manually configuring everything that this software implements automatically for RaspiBolt.
 If you follow the first part of his guide, you can set up your own server and then install Pleb-VPN on your node and use the resulting plebvpn.conf file you download from your own server to connect!
 You can find the guide here:
 https://github.com/flyerbear/pleb-vpn/blob/main/Raspibolt%20Install%20Guide.md